You’re Not Normal. Welcome Weirdness in Business & Life.

 As Robert Fulghum said, “We’re all a little weird.
 And life is a little weird.
 And when we find someone whose weirdness is compatible with ours, we join up with them and fall into mutually satisfying weirdness—and call it love—true love.”

 I think when that mutually satisfying weirdness extends beyond two people that becomes our tribe – our tribe of weirdos.
 Weirdos we need.
-Because in all of their quirky, freakishness, they make us appreciate the world – and ourselves – for all of its (and our) weird wonder.
+Because in all of our quirkiness, we help each other appreciate the world – each other and ourselves – for all of its (and our) weird wonder and possibility.
 Making it more colorful.
 More joyous.
 More intriguing.
 More alive.
 Weirder.
 Better.

-But we don’t love our weirdness.
+But for however well our weirdness has served us, we don’t love our weirdness.
 We push it down and pull our normal up.
 To the top.
 Where it doesn’t deserve to be.
 Normal is not the cream.
 It’s the grounds.
 Left over from our once good cup of weirdness.

 I don’t know why we do that.

 Because you’re not normal.
 Neither am I. None of us are.